Fernando Cazón Vera

 Fernando Cazón Vera is an Ecuadorian poet and journalist.
-He was born in Quito in 1935 but moved as a child to Guayaquil upon the early death of his father in 1941.
-He was the only child born to German Jan Andries Jolles, a communist activist also known in exile since 1933 as ‘Manuel Enrique Cazón Arribar’, and Ecuadorian Leonor Vera.
-His father was a son of Nazi Party member André Jolles and his mother a daughter of Alfredo R. Vera Benavides, Chief Public Prosecutor of Guayaquil.
+He was born in Quito in 1935 but moved as a child to Guayaquil upon the early death of his father in 1942.
+He was the only child of Ecuadorian Leonor Vera.
+His father, German communist activist Jan Andries Jolles, also known in exile since 1933 as ‘Manuel Enrique Cazón Arribar’, had two other children from a different relationship.
+Jolles was a son of Nazi Party member André Jolles, while Fernando’s mother was a daughter of Alfredo R. Vera Benavides, Chief Public Prosecutor of Guayaquil.
 He grew up surrounded by his maternal family, including uncles Pedro Jorge Vera and Alfredo Vera Vera and his cousin, ballet dancer Noralma Vera Arrata.

 In Guayaquil he studied at the Colegio Vicente Rocafuerte and then the University of Guayaquil.